Kult (role-playing game): Reception

-Moral panic in Sweden
+Moral panic in Sweden and Norway

 Similar to the 1980s Dungeons & Dragons controversies in the United States, Kult figured in several Swedish moral panics during the 1990s.
 At the time of the game's initial publication, role-playing games in Sweden were still sold primarily through toy stores rather than bookstores or specialized hobby shops.
 Kult appeared in the press several times during the decade after its initial publication, and in 1997 the Kult core rules were quoted in a motion in the Parliament of Sweden.
 The motion was to stop taxpayer funding of youth groups that were active with role-playing games.
 It refers to the Bjuv murder, where a 15-year-old in the small southern town of Bjuv was killed by two friends, aged 16- and 17-years-old, who (according to the legal motion) were influenced by Kult.

 Writer Didi Örnstedt and painter Björn Sjöstedt wrote a book, De Övergivnas Armé (Army of the Abandoned), where they warn against the role-playing game hobby, with a particular focus on Kult.
 The title refers to children supposedly ignored by their parents and therefore assumed to be susceptible to radicalization by RPGs.

 Critics of role-playing games have also attempted to tie Kult to a 16-year-old Swedish boy who died by suicide with a shotgun in November 1996.
 The local newspaper Tønsbergs Blad in Tønsberg, Norway similarly attempted to link Kult to the disappearance of a boy called Andreas Hammer on July 1, 1994, who allegedly played Kult the week prior to his disappearance.
-He is still missing.
+Local police only started investigating the disappearance fourteen months later.
+As of 2004, the boy was still missing.

+Moral panic in the United States

+The game also proved controversial in the United States, where some people found its cover art (featuring a chained male angel flanked by two huge swords; the same image as for the 2nd Swedish edition) offensive enough that in some stores the game was displayed and sold in non-transparent, gray paper bags.